SoftwareAG/c8y-docs/content/device-sdk/mqtt-bundle/device-certificates.md

 The user for the device can also be created via the standard bulk registration in Device Management.

-The CSV file used in bulk registration should meet the requirements described in [Create a bulk device credentials request](https://cumulocity.com/api/#operation/postBulkNewDeviceRequestCollectionResource) in the *Cumulocity IoT OpenAPI Specificaion*.
+The CSV file used in bulk registration should meet the requirements described in [Create a bulk device credentials request](https://cumulocity.com/api/#operation/postBulkNewDeviceRequestCollectionResource) in the Cumulocity IoT OpenAPI Specificaion.
 Moreover, it is required that the CSV file has an additional column "AUTH_TYPE" with value "CERTIFICATES", and that the column "CREDENTIALS" is either not present or has an empty value.

 **Single registration**